County Commissioner Jacob Greenberg to leave post

-Blaine County Commissioner Jacob Greenberg will step away from the elected position at the end of the year.
+Blaine County Commissioner Jacob Greenberg has submitted a letter of resignation stating that he will step away from the elected position at the end of the year.

-Greenberg, a Democrat, submitted a letter of resignation last week to his fellow commissioners, other Blaine County leaders and staff, and the Blaine County Democrats, the party committee that will be responsible for nominating replacement candidates to finish Greenberg’s term.
+Greenberg, a Democrat, issued the letter last week to his fellow commissioners, other Blaine County leaders and staff, and the Blaine County Democrats, the party committee that will be responsible for nominating replacement candidates to finish Greenberg’s term.
 Greenberg was elected to a two-year term in 2020 and will have one more year remaining in that term when he leaves office.

 “I had made the decision that I was not going to seek another term when I ran last time,” he said.
 “I have worked my tail off for a long time.”